+Objective and contents

+The manual describes the analog signal modules SM M3x of the System MICRO.

-Target audience The manual is targeted at users who have a background in automation technology.
-Structure of the manual The manual consists of chapters.
-Every chapter provides a self-contained description of a specific topic.
-Guide to the document The following guides are available in the manual: An overall table of contents at the beginning of the manual Deferences with page numbers References with page numbers Availability The manual is available in: printed form, on paper in electronic form as PDF-file (Adobe Acrobat Reader) Icons Headings Important passages in the text are highlighted by following icons and headings: DANGER!
+- It describes the structure, configuration and application. - The manual is targeted at users who have a background in automation technology. - The manual consists of chapters.
+Each chapter describes a completed topic. - For guidance, the manual provides: - An overall table of contents at the beginning of the manual. - References with pages numbers.

+Icons Headings

+Important passages in the text are highlighted by following icons and headings:

 Immediate or likely danger.
 Personal injury is possible.
-CAUTION!

 Damages to property is likely if these warnings are not heeded.